Donald Trump Russia Tip Sheet: Meet Carter Page And Other Key Players

 The Trump Russia scandal continues to plague the White House and the Trump Administration, and appears to be snowballing by the minute.
 Although there are many questions Americans want answered on the scandal, at the center of the current chatter on Trump Russia relations is the question, who knew what and talked to who when?
-Politico reports that last night Anderson Cooper interviewed Carter Page, a Trump adviser during the campaign, in the hopes of getting some of those answers.
+Politico reported that last night, Anderson Cooper interviewed Carter Page, a Trump adviser during the campaign, in the hopes of getting some of those answers.

 It is clear the Trump Russia scandal is multi-pronged and better understood by examining the key players connected to Donald Trump, and how they have been connected to the Trump Russia scandal by this association.